genetronhealth/uvc/README.txt

 If these two dependencies were already installed, then install-dependencies.sh may not be necessary.
 For trouble-shooting with the installation of htslib and bcftools, please check their official repositories at https://github.com/samtools/htslib and https://github.com/samtools/bcftools
 Although not required, it is highly recommmended that bcftools is installed at a system location (a location that can be found in the <PATH> environment variable).
+The UVC binary uses multi-threading efficiently for up to 16 threads.
+After reaching 16 threads, adding more threads no longer significantly reduces wall-clock runtime.
+However, more efficient speed-up can still be gained by runing with GNU parallel or qsub to use one job per chromosome.

 --- How to use ---